How Student Loans Affect Debt To Income Ratio In Mortgage Process

 - We just need a what if case scenario in writing

-- The Gustan Cho Team at USA Mortgage can help borrowers with getting this monthly amortized payment with doing a three way conference call with the student loan provider
+- Gustan Cho Associates can help borrowers with getting this monthly amortized payment with doing a three way conference call with the student loan provider

-- The Gustan Cho Team at USA Mortgage is a direct lender with no lender overlays on government and conventional loans
+- The Gustan Cho Team at Loan Cabin Inc. is a direct lender with no overlays on government and conventional loans

 This is a huge benefit for those with higher debt to income ratios.